BlokasLabs/pisound-docs/Home.md

 Every **down** and **up** movement will also execute `/usr/local/etc/pisound/down.sh` and `/usr/local/etc/pisound/up.sh` respectively.

 You may modify these scripts to do whatever you wish.
+Keep in mind that whenever you install / update the pisound-btn, if there were existing scripts in above locations, they are first backed up to `/usr/local/etc/pisound/backups/<current date>`, so if you had overridden the default scripts, you will have to restore your scripts manually.

 **Note:** The pisound-btn daemon process must be running in order for the button to work.
 The 'make install' automatically adds it to the Desktop autostart.